BerrimaHamza/Robotic-Hand-Controlled-via-Camera/README.md

 ## Acknowledgments

-- Special thanks to [Hamza Berrima], [Houssem dakhli], [Najeh Ghanmi], [Amenallah Aboulkacem] for the initial development of this project.
+- Special thanks to Hamza Berrima, Houssem dakhli, Najeh Ghanmi, Amenallah Aboulkacem for the initial development of this project.